victimofleisure/MidiToLily/README.md

 MidiToLily is written in C++ using MFC.
 It compiles cleanly in Visual Studio 2012 and 2019.
 MidiToLily does what I need it to do, but undoubtedly it could be improved.
 Enhancements I'm considering include:

-* Meter denominators other than 4
+* Fix issues with time signature denominators other than 4
-* Meter changes
-* Tempo changes
+* Add a tempo change parameter
 * Better triplet handling; current implementation fails in various corner cases

 # Links